-Check out the public DataStreme Earth's Climate System website.
+Check out the public, real-time data portal for DataStreme Earth's Climate System.

 Teachers who are members of groups traditionally underrepresented in the sciences, or teachers who are teaching in schools with large numbers of students from groups traditionally underrepresented in the sciences are especially urged to apply.

-DataStreme operates through the combined efforts of many dedicated people working together to provide a unique enhancement opportunity for K-12 teachers.
-It is also made available via partnership with California University of Pennsylvania and their Global Online initiative (http://www.calu.edu/ams).
-The courses through which teacher-participants earn graduate credit are managed via an online learning management system, called Desire2Learn (D2L).
+DataStreme operates through the combined efforts of many dedicated people working together to provide a unique enhancement opportunity for K–12 teachers.
+It is also made available via partnership with California University of Pennsylvania (Cal U) and their Global Online initiative (https://www.calu.edu/online/index.aspx).
+The courses, through which teacher-participants earn graduate credit, are managed via an online learning management system, called Desire2Learn (D2L).
 All digital course materials provided by AMS are delivered through this online portal.
-Course assessments are also available on this platform.
+Course assessments are also delivered via this platform.

-DataStreme courses are mentored by teams of dedicated teacher leaders and scientists across the country.
-Mentor Teams provide personal contact and mentoring to approximately eight teacher participants each semester.
-Each team mentors participants on course concepts and activities, advertises the local course availability, and may arrange and hold in person or virtual field trips and enrichment opportunities beyond the core curriculum.
-Each team is ideally composed of an experienced K-12 teacher, a professional oceanographer, hydrologist, meteorologist or environmental scientist, and/or a faculty member.
+Participants in DataStreme courses are mentored by teams of dedicated teacher leaders and scientists across the country.
+Mentor Teams provide personal contact and mentoring to small teams of teacher participants each semester.
+Each team mentors participants on course concepts and activities and may arrange and hold in person or virtual field trips and enrichment opportunities beyond the core curriculum.

 DataStreme Central, located at the AMS Education office, is a team that develops and provides instructional materials, gives logistical support to the Mentor Teams, engages California University of Pennsylvania and overall course delivery, and administers the program.

-The total cost of DataStreme Courses for the 2019-2020 academic year will be $450/semester (only $350 for AMS members.
-Note that K-12 teacher annual membership in the Society is $57).
+The total cost of DataStreme Courses for the 2019/20 academic year is $450/semester (only $350 for AMS members; note that K–12 teacher annual membership in the Society is $57 per year, prorated to just $28.50 for fall 2019 alone).
 The DataStreme course fee covers all course materials including textbooks, university academic fees, as well as the three tuition-free graduate credits per course.
-The fee is non-refundable.
+The fee is nonrefundable.
 Instructions on paying the course fee will be distributed after acceptance to the course.
-By leveraging grant funding, each DataStreme course costs participants a fraction of total tuition value of over $1900 per semester (as of spring 2019).
+By leveraging grant funding, each DataStreme course costs participants a fraction of total tuition value of over $1900 per semester (as of fall 2019).

 You will need a computer and high-speed Internet connection.
 If you are reading this on-screen with your own equipment and you can print it out, you are essentially ready for DataStreme participation.
 Course registration with California University of Pennsylvania will provide you with your own Cal U email address and other student resources and benefits available to all students at the University.
 Technical requirements for course engagement can be found here: https://www.calu.edu/online/technical-requirements.aspx

-You will be prepared to act as your school's education resource person in the topic of your DataStreme course.
+You will be prepared to act as one of your school's informed leaders in the topic of your DataStreme course.
 By successfully completing a DataStreme course, you will:

-The goal of DataStreme is to empower resource teacher leaders with the knowledge and capabilities to transform a virtually endless stream of environmental data into exciting and creative learning experiences for students.
-As a resource teacher leader, you will be expected to introduce other teachers, administrators, parents, and members of the community to the benefits of utilizing electronically-delivered environmental data streams as vehicles for learning across the STEM curriculum.
+The goal of DataStreme is to empower teacher leaders with the knowledge and capabilities to transform a virtually endless stream of environmental data into exciting and creative learning experiences for students.
+As an environmental teacher leader, you will be expected to introduce other teachers, administrators, parents, and members of the community to the benefits of utilizing electronically-delivered environmental data streams as vehicles for learning across the STEM curriculum.

 AMS Education expects to develop a long-term working relationship with DataStreme course participants.
 The goal is to promote scientific literacy by motivating teachers and through them, their students, to develop and nurture an active interest in STEM topics.